slipstream/SlipStream/README.md

 ```

-## Running the webserver
+## Running the server

-Run the webserver and a persisted database:
+Run the server and a persisted database:

 ```
 $ make run